FamiliesJane Austen’s House in the picturesque Hampshire village of Chawton provides the perfect day out for families.

-Explore the beautiful surrounding parkland and let off steam in the village playground; enjoy a slice of homemade cake from Cassandra’s Cup at one of the village picnic tables; wander down the road to Chawton House (the house that belonged to Jane Austen’s brother) and explore their gardens; stop off at St Nicholas Church where the graves of Jane Austen’s mother and sister are located, as well as a statue of Jane Austen; or follow one of the walks and trails that wind through the village and surrounding area.
+Explore the beautiful surrounding parkland and let off steam in the village playground; enjoy a fresh pastry or an ice cream from Cassandra’s Cup at one of the village picnic tables; wander down the road to Chawton House (the house that belonged to Jane Austen’s brother) and explore their gardens; stop off at St Nicholas Church where the graves of Jane Austen’s mother and sister are located, as well as a statue of Jane Austen; or follow one of the walks and trails that wind through the village and surrounding area.

 Facilities and amenities

 - Family-friendly dining options are available in the village; both Cassandra’s Cup and The Greyfriar Pub are opposite Jane Austen’s House and The Old Kitchen Tearoom at Chawton House is just a short walk away.
 Please check their websites for opening times and their current services.

 - Free parking is provided in the public car park opposite the House beyond the pub car park.